International School on Climate Mobilities

 Joining us from institutions such as: IOM, UNHCR, PDD, IDMC, IPCC, GCCM, Hugo Observatory, RWI, RLI RESMA, CMARN, among others

-Including a Knowledge and Ideas Marketplace highlighting participants' existing and envisioned projects on climate-related (im)mobilities and encouraging pathways for collaboration
+Including a Knowledge and Ideas Marketplace, highlighting participants' existing and envisioned projects on climate-related (im)mobilities and encouraging pathways for collaboration, and a Creative Expression event for arts-based reflection and reimagination

-Including Career Pathways in the Climate Mobility Sector co-hosted with IOM and Duke University and The Climate Migration Conversation: Decolonizing the Narrative around Climate-related (Im)mobilities co-hosted with SOAS University of London
+Including Climate Displacement Disruptors: Innovation & Entrepreneurship for Resilient Futures co-hosted with IOM, Career Pathways in the Climate Mobility Sector co-hosted with IOM and Duke University, and The Climate Migration Conversation: Decolonizing the Narrative around Climate-related (Im)mobilities co-hosted with SOAS University of London

 Facilitated 7 Capstone Projects